Formation of hot Jupiters through disk migration and evolving stellar tides: Methods

-where $k_{2\star}$ is the star's 2nd degree tidal Love number and $\epsilon_{\rm g}$ is the instantaneous angular separation between the line connecting the stellar center with the planet and the line connecting the stellar center with the center of the star's tidal bulges.
+where $k_{2\star}$ is the second-degree tidal Love number of the star and $\epsilon_{\rm g}$ is the instantaneous angular separation between the line connecting the stellar center with the planet and the line connecting the stellar center with the center of the stellar tidal bulges.
 If we assume that $\epsilon_{\rm g}$ is frequency independent, that the orbital eccentricity is small, and that the planetary orbit is aligned with the stellar equatorial plane, then the tidal torque follows from the quadrupolar modes of the tidal potential and we can introduce a stellar dissipation factor ${Q_\star}$ as per $\sin(2\epsilon_{\rm g})~{\approx}~1/Q_\star$ \citep{murray99}.
 We can then derive a frequency-averaged, dimensionless quantity for the stellar tidal dissipation as per $k_{2,\star}/\bar{Q}_\star=\langle\mathcal{D}\rangle_\omega$ \citep{2016CeMDA.126..275B}.
 Thus,